 TRENTON –The New Jersey Division on Civil Rights found that the Old Bridge school district may have violated the Law Against Discrimination by allegedly failing to take sufficient steps to stop the harassment and bullying of a student during his years attending a township middle school.

-IOWA CITY, Iowa—Registration is now open for the Sept.
-11 ACT achievement test.
-Students who wish to take the college admission and placement exam must register before Aug.
-6.
+IOWA CITY, Iowa—Registration is now open for the Oct.
+23 ACT achievement test.
+Students who wish to take the college admission and placement exam must register before Sept.
+17.